Tampu/COVID19-Cloud-Computing-Mini-Project/README.md

 ##                                             COVID-19 TRACKER WEB APPLICATION

-This Covid-19 Tracker web application is a prototype of a Cloud application developed in Python and Flask where one can use GET, POST, PUT and DELETE methods to interact with the application.
+This Covid-19 Tracker web application is a prototype of a Cloud Application developed in Python and Flask where one can use GET, POST, PUT and DELETE methods to interact with the application.
 It functions as an easy-to-use app which allows its users to access the Coronovirus World Count of New Confirmed Cases, New Deaths, New Recovered Cases in each country which gets updated everyday.It is a REST-based service interface and makes use of an external REST service being the Covid19 API (https://covid19api.com/) in order to fill the covid stats table.
 The REST API responses conform to REST standards.

 Additionally, it makes use of a Cloud database in Apache Cassandra, the free and open-source NoSQL database management system.
 This is where a table of the covid statistics is stored and managed.
 See details of set-up below.